-DRAM 2366 DEVELOPMENT OF THE MOTION PICTURE (3-3) Credit: 3
+DRAM 2367 DEVELOPMENT OF MOTION PICTURE II (2-4) Credit: 3

-An analysis of the motion picture as an art form with special interest in landmark films, Coordinators, actors, and actresses.
-Selected emphasis will be given to the historical growth and sociological effects of film on society.
+Emphasis on the analysis of the visual and aural aspects of selected motion pictures, dramatic aspects of narrative films, and historical growth and sociological effect of film as an art.
 The lab part of the course will primarily be devoted to viewing selected films.

-ECON 2301 PRINCIPLES OF MACROECONOMICS
+ECON 2301 PRINCIPLES OF MACROECONOMICS (3-0) Credit: 3